 When high net worth individuals and high-value assets are involved, the property division process can quickly become highly contentious.
 High-value assets, such as income-producing properties, sophisticated investment portfolios, closely held businesses and professional practices can be complicated to divide.
 Individuals and families have spent years building businesses; during divorce, many risk losing a portion of their business to their ex-spouses.

 Valuing certain assets – such as income-producing properties, sophisticated investment portfolios, closely held businesses and professional practices – can also be difficult.
 Our attorneys work closely with forensic accountants, cash flow experts and appraisers to accurately value each property in the marital estate.
 Once we make sure all property and assets are uncovered and understand the full value of each property, we help our clients leave their marriages with a fair and equitable share of the estate.

 In Texas, only community property is subject to division in a divorce.
 This means any property spouses owned before the marriage, or received through inheritance or gift during the marriage is usually separate property and will not be divided.
 We investigate every piece of property our clients and their spouses own to help ensure that separate property is kept separate and all community property is accurately identified and fairly divided.

-At Gunnstaks Law Office in Dallas, Texas, our principal lawyer is not only a tough litigator in cases involving marital property division.
+At GUNNSTAKS LAW OFFICE in Plano, Texas, our principal lawyer is not only a tough litigator in cases involving marital property division.
 He is also a leader in the field and has won groundbreaking cases in the area of property division law.

 We ensure that our clients receive their fair share of marital property by using all the tools available to us.
 We undertake discovery to determine the extent of the marital and non-marital property.
 We review protective documents such as prenups and postnups.
 We focus on closely held businesses, which some people use to try to hide assets.